Rohit102497/Aux-Drop/README.md

 # Aux-Drop: Handling Haphazard Inputs in Online Learning Using Auxiliary Dropouts
-This repository is a work in progress.
+This paper is accepted at Transactions on Machine Learning Research.
+The link to the paper is: https://openreview.net/pdf?id=R9CgBkeZ6Z.

+Please cite this paper, in case you are using the code or the paper:

 ## Overview
 This repository contains datasets and implementation code for the paper, titled "Aux-Drop: Handling Haphazard Inputs in Online Learning Using Auxiliary Dropouts".